Xilinx/dma_ip_drivers/QDMA/linux-kernel/docs/git_doc/source/dmaperf.rst

 - name : name of the configuration
 - mode : mode of the queue, streaming\(st\) or memory mapped\(mm\).
 Mode defaults to mm.
 - dir : Direction of the queue, host-to-card\(h2c\), card-to-host \(c2h\) or both \(bi\).
-- pf_range : Range of the PFs from 0-3 on which the performance metrics to be collected.
+- pf_range : Range of the PFs from 0-3 on which the performance metrics are to be collected.
-- q_range : Range of the Queues from 0-2047 on which the performance metrics to be collected.
+- q_range : Range of the Queues from 0-2047 on which the performance metrics are to be collected.
 - flags : queue flags
-- wb_acc : write back accumulation index from CSR register
+- wb_acc : write back accumulation index from CSR register \( 0 - 15 \)
-- tmr_idx : timer index from CSR register
+- tmr_idx : timer index from CSR register \( 0 - 15 \)
-- cntr_idx : Counter index from CSR register
+- cntr_idx : Counter index from CSR register \( 0 - 15 \)
-- trig_mode : trigger mode
+- trig_mode : trigger mode \(every, usr_cnt, usr, usr_tmr, dis\)
-- rngidx : Ring index from CSR register
+- rngidx : Ring index from CSR register \( 0 - 15 \)
 - runtime : Duration of the performance runs, time in seconds.
 - num_threads : number of threads to be used in dmaperf application to pump the traffic to queues
-- bidir_en : Enable the bi-direction or not
+- bidir_en : Enable or Disable the bi-direction mode \( 0: Disable, 1: Enable \)
 - num_pkt : number of packets
 - pkt_sz : Packet size